mihem/cerebroApp-lite/README.md

 <img align="right" width="35%" height="auto" src="vignettes/logo_Cerebro.png">

-:warning: This is a fork of the excellent [cerebroApp](https://github.com/romanhaa/cerebroApp) R package from [Roman Hillje](https://github.com/romanhaa), which was sadly discontinued.
+This is a fork of the excellent [cerebroApp](https://github.com/romanhaa/cerebroApp) R package from [Roman Hillje](https://github.com/romanhaa), which was sadly discontinued.
+This is supposed to be a lightweight version that only keeps the key functions and focuses on speed.

 The fork can be installed with:

 ```r